Wonderland Greyhound Park: Failed casino attempt

 Governor Deval Patrick's idea of introducing gambling to the state failed to make it through the legislature in 2007.
 Cited as the key to keep Wonderland open, casino gambling was proposed for the site.
 On August 13, 2008, a nearly two-year discussion ended with Richard Fields, the principal owner of the Suffolk Downs horse track in East Boston, Massachusetts.
 A partnership with Wonderland was formed which strengthened their position to build a casino at Suffolk Downs.
 Suffolk Downs would then share the license with Wonderland.
 The deal allows Suffolk Downs to buy Wonderland, which it would then redevelop for commercial or mixed uses.

 Massachusetts House Speaker Salvatore Dimasi, however, an opponent of casinos, said through an aide that he has not changed his opinion and would presumably urge the Massachusetts legislature to not allow casino gambling in the state.
 In late 2008, the Patrick administration announced that it was not focused on slots at the tracks or casinos, but that Patrick was "concerned about any job losses from any companies" and pledged to begin planning ways to assist or retrain track workers.
 By mid-2010, the administration announced that it would allow three full casino resort licenses to non-racetrack locations and in a last minute compromise, added a provision for one slot parlor that a racetrack could acquire through competitive bidding.
 When the House and Senate proposed a bill with two slot parlors, Patrick vetoed it as he previously stated that he would only accept one parlor.
 As a result of the casino bill not passing, the owners found the continued operation of the park offering only simulcast racing to be uneconomical.
 Wonderland Greyhound Park closed on August 19, 2010, laying off the remaining 75 to 80 workers.
 The 2011 Expanded Gaming Act legalized casinos in the state, but the Boston-area license went to Wynn/Encore Boston Harbor and the slot parlor license to Plainridge Park Casino.
 (See Gambling in Massachusetts.)

+ECW Mass Transit Incident

+On November 23, 1996, the venue hosted an Extreme Championship Wrestling (ECW) house show which featured a 17-year-old aspiring professional wrestler named Erich Kulas who wrestled under the ring name "Mass Transit" who was involved in a tag team match with Devon "D-Von Dudley" Hughes against The Gangstas tag team which consisted of Jerome "New Jack" Young and Jamal Mustafa.
+In this match, Kulas suffered severe injuries due to being bladed by New Jack which severed two of the arteries in his forehead.
+Further information revealed that Kulas had lied about his age to ECW owner and booker Paul Heyman in which he claimed he was 21 years old, but in reality was 17.
+Kulas' family filed a lawsuit against New Jack after he was tried on charges of assault and battery with a dangerous weapon.
+After Kulas admitted that he asked to be cut, the jury acquitted New Jack and concluded that he was not liable in a civil court.